MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02a-generative-ai.md

     print(f"answer: {response.output[0]}")
     ```

     The code connects to the **OpenAI** endpoint for your Microsoft Foundry resource, using its secret authentication key (which you would need to copy into the code to set the **api_key** variable).
-It then uses your deployed model to generate a response from an input prompt (in this case, the hard-coded question "What is the capital of France?") and prints the response to the output console.
+It then uses the **responses.create** method to generate a response from your deployed model from an input prompt (in this case, the hard-coded question "What is the capital of France?") and prints the response to the output console.

 ## Specify instructions in a *system prompt*